Best Litter Box Accessories That Actually Make Cleaning Easier

 View on Amazon

-If litter is still getting everywhere, it’s usually a placement or size issue rather than the mat itself.
+If litter is still getting everywhere, it is usually a placement or size issue rather than the mat itself.

 A good scoop makes a noticeable difference in how quickly you can clean the box.
 Cheap plastic scoops often bend or let smaller clumps fall through, which slows everything down.
 If you want a deeper breakdown of what actually works, this guide on choosing the right cat litter scoop walks through it step by step.

-Stronger scoops—especially metal ones—hold their shape and lift clumps cleanly without breaking them apart.
-The size of the slots also matters.
-Smaller holes work better for finer litter, while wider slots are better for larger clumps.
+Stronger scoops, especially metal ones, hold their shape and lift clumps cleanly without breaking them apart.
+The size of the slots matters too.
+Smaller holes work better for finer litter, while wider slots work better for larger clumps.

-If you’re looking for something sturdier that makes daily cleaning faster, this type of stainless steel scoop is a solid option.
+If you are looking for something sturdier that makes daily cleaning faster, this type of stainless steel scoop is a solid option.

 stainless steel cat litter scoop with deep basket for easy clump removal